isomerpages/isomerpages-boa/pages/complaints.md

 * supporting documents to substantiate your complaint, e.g. building plans, submissions, photographs or other relevant documents; and

 * a Statutory Declaration (SD).
-The SD is a written statement of facts which is signed and affirmed by you that the contents in the complaint are true and accurate to the best of your knowledge and belief.
-The SD must be affirmed before a Commissioner for Oaths.
+The statutory declaration must be made in the manner provided in the [Oaths and Declarations Act 2000](https://sso.agc.gov.sg/Act/ODA2000).
 It is an offence to submit a false SD.